raghavsethi/bounced/README.md

 Doesn't seem to be possible, as it would technically be possible for the user to download other files off the network and see if the hashes match.
 This may be time-consuming and irrationally expensive, as the client will not tell you the hash in the UI, you will have to packet-sniff (which is not possible if we use HTTPS) or read the applications local storage.
 Of course, the applications local storage can be encrypted to prevnt this from happening

 ###Encryption for standard transfers
-Don't think this is worth the time and complexity
+Don't think this is worth the time and complexity, MITM can simply be prevented by using the comparing against the expected hash

 ###Local storage
 SQLite or XML.
 Probably secured or encrypted in some way